CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Identifiers

-  <nexthop-group-id>  Nexthop group ID
+  `<nexthop-group-id>`: Nexthop group ID
-  <via-id>            IP address
+  `<via-id>`: cIP address

 ### Attributes

-  interface: The interface to use for egress.
+  `interface`: The interface to use for egress.
 If not specified, it will automatically be determined.
 Only valid when the via's type is ipv4-address or ipv6-address.

-  vrf: The VRF to use for egress.
+  `vrf`: The VRF to use for egress.
 If not specified, the route's VRF will be used.
 Only valid when the via's type is ipv4-address or ipv6-address.

 ## nv set router pbr

 ### Usage

-  nv set router pbr [options] [<attribute> ...]
+  `nv set router pbr [options] [<attribute> ...]`

 ### Description